djh00t/module_gobbler_file_manager/README.md

 # Klingon File Manager

 ## Introduction
 Klingon File Manager is a Python module designed for managing files on both local and AWS S3 storage.
-It provides a unified interface for file operations such as 'get', 'post', 'delete', and 'move'.
+It provides a unified interface for file operations such as 'get', 'post', 'delete', 'move', and additional utility functions.

 ## Installation
 Run the following command to install the package: